secureworks/dalton/README.rst

 -  The submission of a teapot job results in the JID being returned instead of a redirect page.

-Currently, if teapot jobs have not exipired, they will show up in the Dalton Queue in the web UI although it would be fairly trivial to change the code to exclude them from the list.
+Currently, if teapot jobs have not expired, they will show up in the Dalton Queue in the web UI although it would be fairly trivial to change the code to exclude them from the list.